andreydymko/Yandex-song-title-to-file/README.md

 ![alt text](https://i.imgur.com/NuW3OIF.png)

 Then you should put **Get_Song_Title_To_File.exe** and **installer.exe** in **the same folder**, where you want your .txt file to be.

-Run installer.exe as **administrator**, you should see something like that (.json file created in folder and result tells that everything is good).
+Run installer.exe as **administrator**, you should see something like that (.json file created in folder and result tells that everything is good). **Restart firefox if it was open.**

 ![alt text](https://i.imgur.com/WQjJNOE.png)